Tummy Tuck Surgery and Recovery Process

 After the surgery, the patient is bound to experience swelling and name.
 There will be numbness and soreness as well, which can last for weeks to months.
 It is also natural to feel tired all the time after the surgery, but that is a positive consequence of having major surgery.
 The doctor will surely prescribe pain medication to control the pain and the soreness.
 The surgeon may also put a patient with some antibiotics to help prevent any possibility of infections post-surgery.
 It is crucial to take care of oneself after the surgery because if the body does not heal properly as it should be, a second surgery will be required.
 This would do even more damage to the body, and it would mean more pain for the patient.
 That is why doctor’s orders should never be ignored.
 There will be scarring, but with proper care with ointments or oils, some of it can fade.

-The average Tummy Tuck cost can range from $3,000 to $12,000 according to the American Society Of Plastic Surgeons.
+The average Tummy Tuck cost on average can be $8,500 according to the American Society Of Plastic Surgeons.
 However, it is better to keep your budget to the maximum, because this cost does not cover other amenities such as –

 - Consultation fees